simamzadeh/bouncy_ball_vpython/README.md

-# vpytho
+# Demonstrating a ball bouncing due to gravity in VPython
-Trying out VPython for the first time!
+(Trying out VPython for the first time!)